gopenapi/gopenapi/README.md

 ## Advanced

+So far you already know how to use Gopenapi, if you want more customization, please read on.

 ### What is `gopenapi.conf.js`?

-Gopenapi will generate a gopenapi.conf.js file in the root directory of the project after running if this file does not exist.
+Gopenapi will generate `gopenapi.conf.js` file in the root directory of the project after running if this file does not exist.

 This script is designed to allow you to customize the convenient syntax according to your preferences.